William Soules

-William P. Soules (born December 6, 1955, in Las Cruces, New Mexico) is an American politician and a Democratic member of the New Mexico Senate representing District 37 since January 15, 2013.
+William P. Soules (born December 6, 1955) is an American politician and a Democratic member of the New Mexico Senate representing District 37 since January 15, 2013.
 He is vice-chair of the Senate Education Committee.

 Education

 Soules earned his BA and MA in psychology and his PhD from New Mexico State University where be became a member of Phi Kappa Tau fraternity.